-Thorlabs' 8 Megapixel CCD Cameras, which offer up to 17.1 frames per second at 40 MHz quad-tap readout of the full sensor (US Patent 9,380,241 B2), are specifically designed for demanding scientific imaging applications such as microscopy or those requiring coherent light.
-These cameras are ideal for brightfield microscopy, inspection, and other techniques that would benefit from a low-noise, large field of view imager.
+Thorlabs' 8 Megapixel CCD Cameras, which offer up to 17.1 frames per second at 40 MHz guad-tap readout of the full sensor (US Patent 9,380,241 B2), are specifically designed for

-With the exception of the S805MUx models, each camera comes with a user-removable IR filter; for complete details on the transmission please see the Specs tab.
+With the exception of the S805MU1, each camera comes with a user-removable IR filter; for complete details on the transmission please see the Specs tab.
 If the filter is removed, it can be replaced with a user-supplied Ø1" (Ø25 mm) filter or another optic up to 4 mm thick; please see the camera manual, found under the red Docs icons () below, for details.
-Our S805MU1 and S805MU2 cameras are identical to the 8051M-USB camera, except that the sensor face plate is removed and the IR filter is replaced with a wedged window.
-These models are ideal for applications that are sensitive to interference patterns caused by reflections from the sensor face plate.
+Our S805MU1 camera is identical to the 8051M-USB camera, except that the sensor face plate is removed and the IR filter is replaced with a wedged window.
+This model is ideal for applications that are sensitive to interference patterns caused by reflections from the sensor face plate